mabur/mang_lang/readme.md

 result = square_norm vector
 }
 ```
-## 3.IV Function of Dictionary Definition
+## 3.IV Function of Dictionary Definitions

 Mang lang provides syntactic sugar for defining functions that take multiple input,
 in the form of a dictionary with named entries.